Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 - Stable, but work in progress ...

 # Missing in action
-At this moment, some things are still missing, however all functionality are allready implemented (supported) in the core driver, but not yet routed as parameters;
+At this moment, some things are still missing, however all functionality is allready implemented in the core of the driver, but not yet routed to the user as parameters;
 - Not yet routed to parameters are;
    - RS485 configuration,
    - DO channels PWM configuration,